 With an AR rating of 89 out of 100, the PreSonus Eris E8 is one of the highly trusted studio monitors that come with a massive scoreboard in terms of performance.
 The broader frequency range is similar in this device to most of the monitors from the Eris series.

-The Transducer Complement comes with 8 inches of massive Kevlar with a low frequency based driver that is paired along with the tweeter of one inch low mass based silk dome.
-To top it all, the PreSonus comes with the front firing type port with bass reflex that makes it easier to righter the sound’s lower end with reduced issues that can be caused when placing these speakers way close to the studio wall.
+The Transducer Complement comes with 8 inches of massive Kevlar with a low frequency based driver that is paired along with the tweeter of one-inch low mass-based silk dome.
+To top it all, the PreSonus comes with the front-firing type port with a bass reflex that makes it easier to righter the sound’s lower end with reduced issues that can be caused when placing these speakers way close to the studio wall.

-Best Value Studio Monitors under 500 Dollars – Contestant #4
+Best Value Studio Monitors under 500 Bucks – Contestant #4

 Mackie XR824 Review